Houston vs. Xavier College Basketball Predictions & Picks - December 1

 Houston Performance Insights

-- The Cougars average 76.3 points per game (165th in college basketball) while giving up 49.0 per contest (first in college basketball).
+- The Cougars average 76.3 points per game (166th in college basketball) while giving up 49.0 per outing (first in college basketball).
 They have a +191 scoring differential overall and outscore opponents by 27.3 points per game.

+- Houston wins the rebound battle by an average of 10.7 boards.
+It is pulling down 38.7 rebounds per game (26th in college basketball) compared to its opponents' 28.0 per outing.

-- The Cougars put up 103.9 points per 100 possessions (41st in college basketball), while giving up 66.7 points per 100 possessions (first in college basketball).
+- The Cougars average 103.9 points per 100 possessions on offense (41st in college basketball), and allow 66.7 points per 100 possessions (first in college basketball).

-- Houston wins the turnover battle by 8.0 per game, committing 7.7 (second in college basketball) while its opponents average 15.7.
+- Houston has won the turnover battle by 8.0 turnovers per game, committing 7.7 (second in college basketball play) while forcing 15.7 (26th in college basketball).

 Xavier Performance Insights

-- The Musketeers have a +62 scoring differential, topping opponents by 8.8 points per game.
-They're putting up 77.1 points per game, 141st in college basketball, and are giving up 68.3 per outing to rank 127th in college basketball.
+- The Musketeers are outscoring opponents by 8.8 points per game, with a +62 scoring differential overall.
+They put up 77.1 points per game (142nd in college basketball) and allow 68.3 per outing (127th in college basketball).

-- Xavier is 119th in the country at 34.9 rebounds per game.
-That's similar to the 34.7 its opponents average.
+- The 34.9 rebounds per game Xavier accumulates rank 120th in the nation.
+Their opponents pull down 34.7.

 - Xavier forces 13.0 turnovers per game (124th in college basketball) while committing 12.0 (191st in college basketball).